jted0537/SecuritysystemApp/README.md

 ### Main

 This is the starting point of the application.
-All the application level configurations are defined in this file i.e, theme, routes, title, orientation etc.
+All the navigations and viewmodels are defined in this file.

 ```dart
 import 'package:flutter/material.dart';